Cirkit Designer Logo

 Pin Configuration and Descriptions

-The ESP32-S3-DEV-KIT-N16R8-M features a variety of pins for interfacing with peripherals.
-Below is the pinout description:
+The ESP32-S3-DEV-KIT-N16R8-M features a variety of pins for different functionalities.
+Below is a summary of the pin configuration:

 Pin Name Type Description